giantswarm/docs/src/content/advanced/upgrades/aws-19-release/index.md

 If you are running `aws-load-balancer-controller` inside your clusters for managing [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html) and you did set the annotation `service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: ip`, you need to change it to `service.beta.kubernetes.io/aws-load-balancer-nlb-target-type: instance`.

 For further information, please checkout the [documentation](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.2/guide/service/annotations/#traffic-routing)

+#### Cilium and pod CIDR

+While switching to Cilium we are forced to change the CIDR used to assign IPs to Pods (192.168.0.0/16 by default).
+The process is automated for the vast majority of the clusters, but if you had set up custom networking settings in your cluster the upgrade might be blocked by admission controllers.
+If that is the case, reach out to your SA and you'll receive guidance how to move on with the upgrade.
+Same thing applies uf you don't want to stick with the default value and prefer to change it.

 ## IAM roles for service accounts (IRSA)